bzhao-1/semantic-segmentation-pytorch/README.md

 ## Background of MIT ADE20K
 ADE20K is the largest open source dataset for semantic segmentation and scene parsing, released by MIT Computer Vision team.
 Follow the link below to find the repository for their dataset and implementations on Caffe and Torch7: https://github.com/CSAILVision/sceneparsing

-### ADE20K Methods on Syncronized Batch Normalization on PyTorch
-This module computes the mean and standard-deviation across all devices during training.
-We empirically find that a reasonable large batch size is important for segmentation.
-We thank [Jiayuan Mao](http://vccy.xyz/) for his kind contributions, please refer to [Synchronized-BatchNorm-PyTorch](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch) for details.

 ### State-of-the-Art models
 - **HRNet** is a recently proposed model that retains high resolution representations throughout the model, without the traditional bottleneck design.
 It achieves the SOTA performance on a series of pixel labeling tasks.
 Please refer to [https://arxiv.org/abs/1904.04514](https://arxiv.org/abs/1904.04514) for details.